Wamphyre/BSD-XFCE/README.md

 - Improves FreeBSD boot times

 ## Before installation
-Read the code before install, you would like to change some recommended parameters (Nvidia driver version, sound devices, etc)
+Read the code before install, you would like to change some parameters (Nvidia driver version suitable for your GPU, sound devices, webcams...)

 ## Installation (FreeBSD 13/13.*/14)